How to choose the best boiler heat exchanger for commercial heating projects

 Aluminium heat exchangers

-Aluminium heat exchangers are lightweight with excellent heat transfer properties and aluminium alloys come in many different varieties.
-It can be combined with iron and other elements to enhance its properties, especially strength.
+Aluminium heat exchangers are lightweight with excellent heat transfer properties.
+Aluminium alloys which are used in them come in many different varieties.

 Aluminium offers excellent heat transfer properties and is lightweight, which is why it is often used in the heat exchangers of wall hung boilers.